skyfrk/dhbw-vs-latex-template/README.md

 #### Add a source to the bibliography

-Add your entries to `/misc/literature.bib`.
-You always have to provide a `shorttitle`.
-If `edition=1` delete the edition key.
+Entries in `/content/misc/literature.bib` should always have a `shorttitle`.

+>If want to add the first edition of a source do **not** add an edition key to the entry.

 ```tex
 @book{key,